Photographe: Emmanuel Claude

 What are your hobbies outside of Take Off?

 Outside of Take Off, I dedicate my time to several activities.
-I play football, do babysitting, and also take online courses, particularly through programs offered by Harvard University, where I’ve studied topics such as child protection and anatomy.
-I’m also involved in volunteering, helping to supervise football training sessions.
+I play football, I do babysitting, and I also take online courses, particularly through programs offered by Harvard, where I have, for example, studied child protection and anatomy.

+I am also involved in volunteering, helping to supervise football training sessions.
 I take part in science and mathematics competitions.
-In addition, I participate in the Duke of Edinburgh's Award, which encourages young people to engage in sporting and personal activities.
-Finally, together with another student, I co-founded a media team at school to document school life through photos and videos.
+In addition, I participate in the Mérite Jeunesse program, which encourages young people to engage in sports and personal development activities.

 Author: Diane Bertel